hoverkraft-tech/compose-action/README.md

 ### Action

-The action will run `docker-compose up` to start the services defined in the given compose file(s).
+The action will run `docker compose up` to start the services defined in the given compose file(s).
 The compose file(s) can be specified using the `compose-file` input.
-Some extra options can be passed to the `docker-compose up` command using the `up-flags` input.
+Some extra options can be passed to the `docker compose up` command using the `up-flags` input.

 ### Post hook

-On post hook, the action will run `docker-compose down` to clean up the services.
+On post hook, the action will run `docker compose down` to clean up the services.
 In [debug mode](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/troubleshooting-workflows/enabling-debug-logging), the logs of the running services are printed before the cleanup.

-Some extra options can be passed to the `docker-compose down` command using the `down-flags` input.
+Some extra options can be passed to the `docker compose down` command using the `down-flags` input.

 <!-- start usage -->